Hurricane Opal

 The precursor and initial stages of Opal brought heavy rainfall and flooding to Guatemala and Mexico.
 In the former, flooding and landslides left about 34,000 people homeless and damage to infrastructure and agriculture.
 A total of 31 deaths occurred in Guatemala.
 In Mexico, a number of rivers overflowed in the states of Campeche and Tabasco, forcing more than 42,000 people to evacuate.
 The storm left hundreds of millions of dollars in damage to agriculture in Campeche alone.
 Nineteen people were killed in the country.
 In Florida, high winds and storm surge left extensive damage in the panhandle.
 The majority of structures were swept away or experienced some degree of damage, particularly from Wakulla County westward.
-In Escambia, Okaloosa, Santa Rosa and Bay County, FL counties, nearly 300 homes were destroyed and 1,000 others suffered major damage.
+In Escambia, Okaloosa, Santa Rosa and Bay counties, nearly 300 homes were destroyed and 1,000 others suffered major damage.
 The storm left at least $2.1 billion in damage in Florida alone.
 Several other states were impacted by the storm, especially Alabama, where the storm spawned many tornadoes and strong winds downed numerous trees and left about 2.6 million people without electricity.
 A total of 27 deaths were attributed to Opal in the United States.
 The hurricane overall left about $4.7 billion in damage, much of which took place in the US.
 Due to its destructive effects, the name Opal was retired in the spring of 1996 and replaced with Olga for the 2001 season.